-The carcasses of all the dead rhinos were burned to prevent further spread of the disease.
+The carcasses of all the dead rhinos were burned to prevent the further spread of the disease.

 Ecologists said they believe the bacteria developed after the heavy rains recently.
 They said the unnatural conditions under which animals are kept and the large number of rhinos in such a small area has made the outbreak possible.
 They believe the carrying capacity of the farm is exceeded.